statgenetics/statgen-courses/README.md

 # For developers

 - `docker` folder contains files for docker images to run the statgen course tutorials.
-- `notebook` folder contains all tutorial notebooks.
+- `notebooks` folder contains tutorial notebooks.
+- `handout` folder contains some handouts.
 - `src` folder contains utility scripts eg, tools to setup the Jupyter server online.

 ## Prepare your computer for the job